 - Date(s)/Time(s) Needed

-On our Wichita campus, computer labs are located in the Olive White Garvey College of Business and Technology Building at the corner of Maple and Hiram.
-There are six labs with more than 20 computers in each lab.
+On our Wichita campus, computer labs are located in the Olive White Garvey Business and Technology Building at the corner of Maple and Hiram.
+There are six labs with more than twenty computers in each lab.
 We use the most up-to-date Windows platform and programs in five of the labs with one lab reserved for art students to use the most up-to-date Macintosh platform and programs.
 In addition to computer labs all students have access to computer stations located in both the Academic Resource Center and Edmond Stanley Library.
 Student’s pursuing a Mechanical Engineering degree have access to the Catia and Matlab software located on computers in the William Penn Science building in room 322.

 Animals in the Computer Labs